dshe/MinimalContainer/README.md

 ```
 `TSuper` is a superType of `TConcrete`.
 Often an interface, it could also be an abstract class or possibly a concrete type which is assignable from `TConcrete`.

-Disposing the container will dispose any disposable singleton instances.
+Disposing the container will dispose any registered disposable singleton instances.

-#### manual registration of single types
+#### registration of single types
 ```csharp
 container.RegisterSingleton<TConcrete>();
 container.RegisterSingleton<TSuper,TConcrete>();